 our story

 In 2009, Joseph Tame had never run further than the bus stop.
-So when a friend persuaded him to run the Tokyo Quarter Marathon, he knew he'd need help just to finish.
-His solution?
-Strap a newly released iPhone to his head and broadcast the entire run live to the world.
-With thousands of viewers cheering him on in real-time, quitting wasn't an option.
+When a friend convinced him to run the Tokyo Quarter Marathon, he knew he’d need serious motivation to get to the finish line.
+His solution was simple: strap a newly released iPhone to his head and livestream the entire run.

 Joseph Tame, in neon green shirt holding dual smartphone mounts with an iPad on his chest displaying 'Join me on Twitter #TM2011'.

-Joseph's first prototype of the "iRun," an insanely fashionable and practical way to share the experience of running the Tokyo Marathon with viewers worldwide, powered by the first generation iPad and four iPhones.
+Joseph’s first “iRun” prototype, a surprisingly practical and stylish way to share the Tokyo Marathon with viewers worldwide, powered by a first-generation iPad and four iPhones.

 Side-by-side images showing a large empty office space with carpet flooring and shelving, and the same space transformed into a lush green office filled with many potted plants and a desk setup with computer monitors.
 Before and After.